 All three of these examples are stories.
 They all have characters in conflict, a goal, a desire, and a plot with adventurous episodes played out by the actors generally climaxing in the attainment of the goal.
 So does the Bible.

 Like a work of literature, it has a beginning, a middle, and an end.
 So does the Bible, which discusses a lot of human methods.

 Galacti warns against giving away that ending—even though this is one aspect of our journey in which Galacti cannot see through time.
 Although the Bible was, in the beginning, alien to Galacti, he has drifted back in time and watched the scribes copy the Hebrew language Old Testament.

 Our Bible story proposes two main characters and a secondary player who likes to place himself in the limelight.
 You have your Good Guy named God, of omnipresent and omnipotent spirit stature, with overwhelming powers.
-His protégé is almost opposed, with physically and spiritually weak stature: Humanity.
+His protégé is almost opposed, with physically and spiritually weak stature: Humanity with their human methods.
 The third role goes to the inevitable evil Bad Guy: the Devil.
 He, too, like God, is a powerhouse spirit being but with lesser powers than God.
 A plot wouldn’t be a plot without a villain to play against the hero, and this story is no different.Our story has two main characters and a secondary player who likes to appear in the limelight Click To Tweet

 Although God has the principal role, humans take center stage in this play.
 Every good story resolves a central question, and we, as the audience, must care about the outcome.
 In Hamlet, the fundamental question is, “Will Hamlet overcome his indecision to avenge his father’s murder?”